-There is still a weird stigma around gig work in some corners of hiring, which makes no sense—millions of people pay rent with platform income, and those jobs teach route planning, de-escalation, cash discipline, and time boxing.
-The problem is not the work.
-The problem is how people write about it: either they hide it completely, or they list a consumer app name with no outcomes and expect the reader to be impressed.
+Describe gig and platform work like any other job: a real function as the title, dates, and two or three bullets with metrics—mention the app name once for context, not as the headline.
+There is still a stigma around gig work in some corners of hiring, which makes little sense—millions of people pay rent with platform income, and that work teaches route planning, de-escalation, cash discipline, and time management.
+The problem is not the work; it is how people write about it.

-Your resume should read like a small business owner’s one-pager, not like a Yelp profile.
+Your resume should read like a small business owner's one-pager, not a customer review profile.
 Lead with function: independent courier, marketplace seller, contract illustrator.
-Mention the platform once if it adds context (“via DoorDash/Instacart” in parentheses), not seven times in neon.
+Mention the platform once if it adds context ("via DoorDash/Instacart" in parentheses), not repeatedly.

-Before you apply to traditional W-2 roles, run your draft through HireFlow’s ATS resume checker .
-Gig-heavy resumes often miss boring corporate nouns recruiters search for.
-For background on automated filtering, peek at Jobscan’s resume statistics .
+Before you apply to traditional W-2 roles, run your draft through HireFlow's ATS resume checker .
+An ATS, or applicant tracking system, is software recruiters use to parse and search resumes—gig-heavy resumes often miss the boring corporate nouns those systems and recruiters search for.

 Table of Contents